Mechsoft-Limited/iniswap-document/hiring/become-a-chef/social-media-marketing-manager.md

 * Demonstrable hands on experience in content management.
 * Be crypto native.
 Know your way around DeFi, NFTs, and have your bunny ear to the ground
 * Be creative.
 Be fun.
 Be sociable.
 Speak like a human, even though you're a rabbit.
 Connect with the community.
 Flip Pancakes.
-* Ideally already a iniswap user.
+* Ideally already a Iniswap user.
 Experience with yield farming, lending protocols etc. a must.
-* BYO frying pan and spatula. iniswap batter available upon request.
+* BYO frying pan and spatula.
+Iniswap batter available upon request.

 ### How to apply